Prostitution in Somalia: Legislation

 The laws are currently under review.

+However, according to Amnesty International, respect for legal rights in much of Somalia has remained inconsistent.
+The legal system is largely locally organised and based on a combination of customary and Islamic law.
+A widely cited case reported in Somaliland occurred on 8 January 1993 in Hargeisa, where five women accused of prostitution were executed by stoning after being buried up to their necks.

 HIV

 HIV/AIDS prevalence rates are quite low in the country, estimated at 0.1% of adults.
 This has been attributed to Somalia's dominant Muslim tradition and adherence to Islamic morals, which generally discourage premarital and extramarital sexual activity.
 Sex workers are a high risk group and their estimated HIV prevalence rate was 5.2% in 2014.
 Condom use amongst sex workers is low.